-Note: If a report contains distinct recommendations, the decision of the council may be taken separately on each recommendation.
+Note: If a report contains distinct recommendations, the decision of the Council or Committee may be taken separately on each recommendation.
 If a decision by the meeting is contra to a recommendation in a report the minutes must give the reasons for the decision.